bankcex/docs/tutorials/wallet-tutorials/imtoken-wallet-tutorial.md

 # imToken wallet tutorial

-Below tutorial will help you understand how to add BankCEX network RPC on imToken through chainlist.org and transfer/receive tokens on fuse network in imToken wallet.
+Below tutorial will help you understand how to add Bankcoin network RPC on imToken through chainlist.org and transfer/receive tokens on fuse network in imToken wallet.

  Note: The tutorial is made with imToken app version 2.8.4 on Android phone.